-PROPOSAL 1(A) AND (B): TO ELECT SIX DIRECTORS TO THE FUND'S BOARD OF DIRECTORS, FOUR OF WHICH ARE TO BE ELECTED BY THE HOLDERS OF THE FUND'S COMMON STOCK AND PREFERRED STOCK, AND TWO OF WHICH ARE TO BE ELECTED BY THE HOLDERS OF THE FUND'S PREFERRED STOCK, IN EACH CASE TO SERVE UNTIL THE FUND'S NEXT ANNUAL MEETING OF STOCKHOLDERS IN 2021 OR UNTIL THEIR SUCCESSORS HAVE BEEN DULY ELECTED AND QUALIFIED
+PROPOSAL 1: TO ELECT SIX DIRECTORS TO THE FUND'S BOARD OF DIRECTORS, TO SERVE UNTIL THE FUND'S NEXT ANNUAL MEETING OF STOCKHOLDERS IN 2022 OR UNTIL THEIR SUCCESSORS HAVE BEEN DULY ELECTED AND QUALIFIED

 The Board of Directors is ordinarily comprised of six Directors.
-Proposal 1(a) relates to the election of four Directors, which Directors are to be elected by the holders of the Fund's common stock ("Common Stockholders") and preferred stock ("Preferred Stockholders"), voting together as a single class.
-The Board of Directors has nominated Andrew Dakos, Gerald Hellerman, Charles Walden and Ben Harris to be elected by the Common Stockholders and the Preferred Stockholders.
+Proposal 1 relates to the election of six Directors.
+The Board of Directors has nominated Andrew Dakos, Phillip Goldstein, Marc Lunder, Gerald Hellerman, Charles Walden and Ben Harris to be elected by Stockholders.
 Each of Messrs.
-Dakos, Hellerman, Walden and Harris currently serves on the Board of Directors.
+Dakos, Goldstein, Lunder, Hellerman, Walden and Harris currently serves on the Board of Directors.